DSD-resilience/DSD-resilience/README.md

-- 👋 We can help your team in understanding and utilizing data models.
+- 👋 We can help your enterprise in understanding and utilizing data models.
 Great data models improve outcomes.
 - 👀 We can help you use statistics and AI-ML based on your data.
 - 👽 BI & Data Visualization, Data Integration, Data Engineering, and Advanced Analytics are tools for everyone.
 - 👉 “Smart business shortcuts enabled by data science — no PhD required."